 Place the shaped croissants into an airtight container lined with baking paper and refrigerate.
 Now there are two ways of proofing, based on your preference.
 On cold nights, I actually prefer leaving the croissants out (in the sealed container) to proof overnight on the kitchen counter just before I go to bed.
 But if it’s a warm summer night, just keep the croissants in the fridge overnight and proof the next day or you’d risk overproofing.
 Some recipes suggest freezing the croissants and letting it thaw and proof overnight – I’ve never done that but apparently it has worked for some.

 If you are proofing the next morning, place the croissants onto a lined baking tray and proof with your method of choice.
-I’ve tried proofing the croissants in the oven with a bowl of just-boiled water.
+It I’ve tried proofing the croissants in the oven with a bowl of just-boiled water.
 It works a treat – except the moisture level remains elevated in the oven during the baking as well which made the croissants a little ‘moist’ when they come out.
 Not necessarily a bad thing, but just something I noticed.
-I now proof my croissants in a large plastic container which I fill with approx. 2cm high of just-boiled water.
+I now proof my croissants in a large plastic container with a bowl of just-boiled water.
 I then place my tray of croissants in a rack that sits about 10cm above the water level.
 It takes about an hour to proof with the steam and I replace the water every 30 minutes.
 Some butter may melt slightly at the base (but shouldn’t be pooling!) which is completely fine.
 Your croissants should be nicely puffed up and a have a little wobble as you shake it.

 Once they are proofed, take the trays out and brush the croissants with egg wash.
 Meanwhile, preheat the oven to 200C.
 Pop the croissants into the oven and immediately lower the temperature to 180C for 10 minutes or until the croissants start to brown at the top.
 Then lower again to 160C and cook for a further 5-10 minutes until golden brown all over.
 These temperatures and times work perfectly for croissants in the middle rack.
 My oven can be temperamental so I tend to just bake one tray at a time in the middle rack instead of baking two trays at once.
 It helps to control the temperatures exactly that way as well.